Fnc-Jit/Cloud-Solutions_Re/README.md

 ## 📜 License

-MIT License — Built with ❤️ By Jitraj for the Meta AI × Hugging Face OpenEnv Hackathon 2025.
+MIT License — Built with ❤️ By Jitraj.